The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Spectral fits

 We use two models of relativistic disks.
 One is {\tt kerrbb} \citep{Li05}, which models geometrically thin disks using the formalism of \citet{NT73} and assumes a local spectrum to be a blackbody with a color correction, $f_{\rm col}$, which we assume to equal 1.7 \citep{Davis19}.
 The other is {\tt slimbh} (described in \citealt{Straub11}), based on the calculations of \citet{Sadowski09, Sadowski11a} and \citet{Sadowski11b}.
-It takes into account the finite disk thickness, important for $L\gtrsim 0.1 L_{\rm E}$ \citep{Abramowicz88}.
-It also treats the local spectra using the radiative-transfer calculations of \citet{Davis05} and \citet{Davis06} (when using the option $f_{\rm col}=-1$).
+It accounts for the finite disk thickness, which is important for $L\gtrsim 0.1 L_{\rm E}$ \citep{Abramowicz88}.
+Furthermore, it treats the local spectra using the radiative-transfer calculations of \citet{Davis05} and \citet{Davis06} when the option $f_{\rm col}=-1$ is set.
+These spectra depend on the viscosity parameter, which we set as $\alpha=0.1$.

 Our model for spectral fitting in {\sc xspec} \citep{Arnaud96} is